-- To add user groups and users in Guided Setup: - 1.
-In the User Group Name field, type a name for the user group you want to create.
+To add user groups and users in Guided Setup:

+- 1. In the User Group Name field, type a name for the user group you want to create.
 User group names can contain up to 64 characters. - 2.
-In the Description field, type a description of the user group. - 3.
-Click the Privileges tab, and then select the checkboxes that correspond to the Privileges, or types of CC-SG activities, that you want to assign to the user group. - 4.
+In the Description field, type a description of the user group. - To set a maximum number of KVM sessions per user in this user group when accessing devices that have this feature enabled, select the Limit Number of KVM Sessions per Device checkbox, and select the number of sessions allowed in the Max KVM Sessions (1-8) field.
+Optional.
+See Limit the Number of KVM Sessions per User (on page 135) for details. - 4.
+Click the Privileges tab, and then select the checkboxes that correspond to the Privileges, or types of CC-SG activities, that you want to assign to the user group. - 5.
 In the Node Access section, you can specify whether you want the user group to have access to In band and Out of band nodes, and to Power Management functions.
-Select the checkboxes that correspond to the types of access you want to assign to the group. - 5.
-Click the Policies tab. - 6.
+Select the checkboxes that correspond to the types of access you want to assign to the group. - 6.
+Click the Policies tab. - 7.
 In the All Policies list, select the Policy that you want to assign to the user group and click Add to move the Policy to the Selected Policies list.
 Policies in the Selected Policies list will be assigned to the user group.
-Repeat this step to add additional policies to the user group. - 7.
-To remove a policy from the user group, select the policy name in the Selected Policies list, and then click Remove. - If you want to associate remotely authenticated users with Active Directory modules, click the Active Directory Associations tab when the AD-configured Active Directory Associations tab is not hidden.
-Select the checkbox that corresponds with each Active Directory module you want to associate with the user group. - 9.
+Repeat this step to add additional policies to the user group. - 8.
+To remove a policy from the user group, select the policy name in the Selected Policies list, and then click Remove. - 9.
+If you want to associate remotely authenticated users with Active Directory modules, click the Active Directory Associations tab when the AD-configured Active Directory Associations tab is not hidden.
+Select the checkbox that corresponds with each Active Directory module you want to associate with the user group. - 10.
 To add another user group, click Apply to save this group and repeat these steps.
-Optional. - 10.
+Optional. - 11.
 When you have finished adding user groups, click OK.
 The Add User panel opens.
-You can also click User Management, and then click Add User in the Guided Tasks tree view in the left panel to open the Add User panel. - 11.
-In the Username field, type the name that the user you want to add will use to log in to CC-SG. - 12.
-Select the Login Enabled checkbox if you want the user to be able to log in to CC-SG.
+You can also click User Management, and then click Add User in the Guided Tasks tree view in the left panel to open the Add User panel. - 12.
+In the Username field, type the name that the user you want to add will use to log in to CC-SG.